-When I was a young player the hitting element of the game was more "seek and destroy."
+When I was a young player, the hitting element of the game was more "seek and destroy."
 Checking was meant to intimidate the other team so they wouldn't want to go into the corners and battle for pucks.
-Players in those days probably had many undiagnosed concussions as the result of aggressive hits that were seen as fleeting conditions ... and the phrase "got your bell rung" was often heard on the the bench.
+Players in those days probably had many undiagnosed concussions as the result of aggressive hits that were seen as fleeting conditions ... and the phrase "got your bell rung" was often heard on the bench.

-Parent concern has driven many players away from contact sports over the last decade, hence sports leagues are adapting.
-Today, with the advent of better detection and understanding the hockey community, much like the football community, understands these hits can take their physical toll over time.
+Parent concern has driven many players away from contact sports over the last decade; hence sports leagues are adapting.
+Today, with the advent of better detection and understanding, the hockey community, much like the football community, understands these hits can take their physical toll over time.
 Leagues are addressing those concerns with improved coaching and body contact techniques.
 Equipment manufacturers are pouring more money into research and development aimed at creating helmets better at absorbing and diverting the energy from rotational force hits, the biggest reason for concussions.
-In our recent post entitled, What helmet is right for your player we take a look at the recent Virginia Tech hockey helmet ratings.
+In our recent post entitled, What helmet is right for your player we look at the recent Virginia Tech hockey helmet ratings.
 It's an informative read when you have a moment, particularly if you're in the market for a new helmet.

 Below we take a look at some steps outlined by USA Hockey's Ken Klee on taking body contact more effectively.

 Hard hits are often cheered at the college and pro levels.
 Glass-shattering checks can bring a crowd to its feet.
 But that’s not the purpose of body contact and body-checking.

 “Unfortunately, as players get older, they think of checking as trying to wreck and smash other kids, but that’s not it,” said Klee.
 “Checking is the same as body contact when done properly.
 It’s trying to knock the other player off the puck, so you can get the puck, not trying to knock the other player down, so you feel better about yourself.”